Fostering Accessible Learning

 Make yourself available.
 Even if you don’t have tutorials, it can be a good idea to hold office hours so students can consult with you directly.
 This is something you can discuss with the Course Instructor when you fill out your DDAH.
 Try to meet or email any student who doesn’t do well on graded work to explore potential reasons and strategies for improving.

 Ensure consistency between graders.
 In classes where different people grade students’ work throughout the term, establish mechanisms for ensuring transparency and consistency.
 Benchmarking sessions can be a great way to accomplish this, as can having students hand in work previously graded by another TA or Course Instructor.
 For example, if another TA graded a student’s essay proposal, it may be useful for you to have access to it when you mark the paper.

 Use rubrics.
 Rubrics provide a visual presentation of assessment that can help students assess their strengths and areas where they might improve.
 They also help ensure consistency between grades.
-With the knowledge or assistance of the Course Instructor you may choose to develop your own (a useful resource is the University of Connecticut’s How To Create Rubrics), or you may adapt an existing rubric.
+With the knowledge or assistance of the Course Instructor you may choose to develop your own or you may adapt an existing rubric.

 Maintain communication with the Course Instructor.
 Have a conversation about accessibility with the Course Instructor before the term starts, and continue to check in as the semester progresses.
 The Course Instructor may not know what accessibility or accommodation requests are necessary at the beginning of the term, but they can keep you updated prior to assignment due dates.
 Remember that you may not be privy to the specific accessibility or accommodation needs of particular students, and that the Course Instructor may choose not to involve you in managing these issues.